Trump sees 'good chance' of Mexico migration deal as clock ticks down to tariffs

 But Trump is eager to show progress on his 2016 campaign pledges to take a hard line on immigration and rebalance global trade in favor of the United States as part of his “America First” agenda.

-Speaking at an economic forum in St Petersburg, Russian President Vladimir Putin accused the United States on Friday of “unbridled economic egoism” and said Washington’s tactics would lead to trade wars and “maybe not just trade wars.”

-Chinese President Xi Jinping, speaking at the same event, called on world powers to protect the global multilateral trade system.
+On Thursday, Mexico said it had offered to send 6,000 national guard troops to its border with Guatemala to secure the crossing.
+Officials at the talks have indicated that protocols around sending asylum seekers to Mexico or other third countries while their U.S. claims are processed are also part of the mix.

-Reporting by Susan Heavey, Makini Brice and Doina Chiacu in Washington, Lisa Baertlein in Los Angeles, Anthony Esposito in Mexico City, Steve Holland in Shannon, Ireland, and Andrey Ostroukh and Katya Golubkova in St Petersburg; Writing by Paul Simao and Rosalba O'Brien; Editing by Susan Thomas
+Reporting by Susan Heavey, Makini Brice and Doina Chiacu in Washington, Lisa Baertlein in Los Angeles, Anthony Esposito in Mexico City, Caroline Stauffer in Chicago and Steve Holland in Shannon, Ireland; Writing by Paul Simao and Rosalba O'Brien; Editing by Susan Thomas and Grant McCool